JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ## Conclusion

-In conclusion, in this project we explored the possible implementation of a cloud-based file storage system using Nextcloud, which offers a robust set of features that align well with the project requirements.
+In conclusion, in this project I explored the possible implementation of a cloud-based file storage system using Nextcloud, which offers a robust set of features that align well with the project requirements.
 Leveraging Nextcloud's user-friendly interface, scalable architecture, and Docker container deployment significantly simplifies the development and deployment process.

 The chosen features of Nextcloud, such as user authentication, role-based access control, private storage allocation, and admin management capabilities, provide a solid foundation for building a secure and user-centric file storage platform.
 The incorporation of security measures, including server-side file encryption and multi-factor authentication, ensures the protection of sensitive user data.

 Nextcloud's flexibility in supporting various database backends and storage solutions enables adaptation to diverse deployment scenarios.
 This report discusses two possible scalable deployment approaches: The on-premise deployment with a shared cluster and the Cloud provider deployment with autoscaling.
 This offers flexible production solutions to satisfy different requirements.

-We also discuss solutions for monitor and test based analysis of the deployed system, allowing to better understand the behaviour and resources requirements of the platform.
+I also discussed and deployed solutions for both monitoring and testing analysis of the deployed system, allowing to better understand the behaviour and resources requirements of the platform.
 This project underscores the importance of intelligent decision-making in balancing features, security, scalability, and cost-effectiveness to achieve a comprehensive and efficient solution.